How to Nail the Cottagecore Aesthetic

 Tip 2: Thrift Stores and Antique Shops Are Your Friends!

-One of the things we love about cottagecore is that it puts an emphasis on vintage pieces that you can find second-hand.
-Not only does it make this aesthetic really affordable, but it’s also highly sustainable.
+One of the things we love about cottagecore is that it puts an emphasis on vintage pieces that you can find second-hand—not only does it make this aesthetic really affordable, but it’s also highly sustainable.
 What’s not to love?

 To decorate your “cottage,” grab a friend and head out for a day of hunting through your favorite second-hand and antique stores.
 You can even thrift online on sites like ShopGoodwill.com and Chairish.
 Keep an eye out for offbeat wall art, like flat baskets, prints, macrame, and framed pressed flowers.
 Old vases, milk jugs, heirloom mirrors, and unique storage vessels of all sizes are all major scores, too!

 Don’t forget about the practical items, either.
-Scour the housewares section for more cute stuff that can really immerse you into the cottagecore lifestyle.
+Scour the housewares section for more aesthetic stuff that can really immerse you into the cottagecore lifestyle.
 Think hand-painted teacups, rolling pins, vintage Pyrex, apothecary jars, and floral aprons.
 These little items will transport you to a simpler time every time you use them!

 Tip 3: Surround Yourself with Creature Comforts